tjhasan/BLM_Twitter_Analysis/README.md

 In the resulting file, every line will contain a list of strings seperated by a comma.
 This is the resulting data for each tweet.
 This data is organized with the following format:

 `<Text_Body> , <hashtag_list> , <num_of_retweets> , <num_of_likes> , <is_a_retweet> , <is_a_quote>`

+Here is a breakdown of this data:
+* Text_Body
+* * The body of the tweet.
+Will also include the hashtags used.